 Whether you live in a historic home or are thinking about buying one, this elevated homeownership experience has benefits both visible and intangible.
 There are funding sources available through state, federal and private institutions to preserve historic houses and structures.
 Ultimately, your vision must agree with the type and extent of improvements this funding covers — or it will eventually be time to look for another home.
+Learn about historic home renovation rules on what you can change, restoration benefits, and how to get funding for renovation.

 National Register of Historic Places — Recognizing more than 90,000 properties for their place in American history, this registry was established as part of the National Historic Preservation Act of 1966.
 It’s maintained and updated by the National Park Service.
 Recognition is based on time-relevant qualities of architecture, archeology, and art, among other defining characteristics of culture.
 And with few exceptions, a historically significant home must be at least 50 years old.